-Kinship Navigator Programs help link Grandparents and other relative caregivers, both inside and outside the formal child welfare system, to a broad range of services and supports that meet the needs of the children they are raising and themselves.
+The Kinship Navigation Program helps link grandparents and other relative caregivers, both inside and outside the formal child welfare system, to a broad range of services and supports that meet the needs of the children they are raising and themselves.
 They help caregivers navigate the services available to them by providing information, referrals to specialists, and eligibility requirements for certain benefits.

 New Hampshire Children’s Trust knows that kinship caregivers have a unique set of needs and is working with statewide Family Resource Centers to develop Kinship Navigator positions throughout New Hampshire to support kinship caregivers.

 The Period of PURPLE Crying is an educational program for parents on a developmental phase of increased infant crying.
 New Hampshire Children’s Trust leads the state's effort by providing technical assistance to hospitals who implement the program, supporting community-based providers who reinforce the program’s message, and spreading public awareness through media, social media and advertising campaigns.